leo-mazz/freshair/README.md

 Each team will have its page, with a personalized body, displayed at the top, a list of the latest posts associated to the team and, for each of the latest tags used by that team, the latest posts under that tag associated to that team.
+If the team has a 'hub show' and the 'hub show' has a latest podcast, that will be displayed right below the navigation.

 #### Users
 Users can sign up to request a user account and specify which roles they want